cdslaborg/paramonted/generic/2/_includes/specdram.md

 where $$\mu$$ represents the specification `domainBallAvg` and $$\Sigma^{-1}$$ is the inverse of the specification `domainBallCov`.

 When passed to the sampler from within an external input file, every missing element of `domainBallAvg` will be set to the origin (zero).
 Together with `domainBallCov`, or with `domainBallCor` and `domainBallStd`, it forms a hyper-ellipsoidal or hyper-spherical domain for the ParaMonte samplers.
-Note that an ellipsoidal/spherical domain is used if only if the input simulation specification `domain` is set to 'ellipsoid' or 'sphere' or `ball`.
+Note that an ellipsoidal/spherical domain is used if and only if the input simulation specification `domain` is set to 'ellipsoid' or 'sphere' or `ball`.
 Otherwise, a cubical domain will be used.
 The key `Avg` (standing for `Average`) is used in the name of this variable to denote the center of the hyper-ellipsoid.
 The default value for `domainBallAvg` is the origin (i.e., a zero-valued vector of size `ndim`).

 Related specifications: [domain](#domain), [domainBallAvg](#domainballavg), [domainBallCor](#domainballcor), [domainBallCor](#domainballcor), [domainBallCov](#domainballcov), [domainBallStd](#domainballstd).<br>

 ### domainBallCor

-The simulation specification `domainBallCor` is a positive-definite matrix of type `real` of highest precision available in the ParaMonte Library of size `(ndim, ndim)` representing the correlation matrix of the domain of the objective function, where `ndim` is the dimension of the domain, such that all states `X(1 : ndim)` visited by the sampler would obey the following inequality:
+The simulation specification `domainBallCor` is a positive-definite matrix of type `real` of the highest precision available in the ParaMonte Library of size `(ndim, ndim)` representing the correlation matrix of the domain of the objective function, where `ndim` is the dimension of the domain, such that all states `X(1 : ndim)` visited by the sampler would obey the following inequality:

 $$
 (X - \mu)^T \Sigma^{-1} (X - \mu) \leq 1.